Skip to content

 Administration of Vatican City

-The Vatican is an independent state run by the clergy, which in turn reports to the Pope and a bishop elected by the cardinals.
+The Vatican is an independent state run by the clergy, which reports to the Pope and a bishop elected by the cardinals.
 The Pope usually assigns the Prime Minister to handle political affairs.

 The Vatican has a Mediterranean climate with hot, dry summers and cold, rainy winters.
 Temperatures range from 12 to 28 degrees Celsius.

-More Information About Vatican City
+More Information

 • There are no air or naval forces, as the external defence tasks are left to the Italian state, which surrounds the Pope’s residence from all sides.